 It’s not that I don’t enjoy white wines or rosés because I do, very much.
 But as someone who drank only White Zinfandel for several years, that first bottle of Cab gave me a sort of wine education, or at the very least, enticed my palate.
 Since then, I’ve tasted and sipped many wines from all over the world, including many New York wines, produced locally in Long Island, the Finger Lakes, and the Hudson Valley.

 Wine is fun no matter the circumstances, but it’s always best to taste and sip with friends or family.
-I’d been saving six New York wines to try, and friends Heather and Scott spent the evening with us, sampling, drinking, and noshing.
+I’d been saving six New York wines, and friends Heather and Scott came over to my apartment to sample, drink, and nosh.
 This wine tasting was the first I’ve hosted in New York, so it was only apropos that we taste wines from New York State.

 We had one bubbly, three whites, and two reds.
 Here are the six New York wines we tasted and the order in which we tried them:

 Lenz Cuvee 2012 – 100% Pinot Noir – North Fork of Long Island